gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 History; works which will be read by posterity, although they offend men of the present generation; and though carped at now, will be acceptable then; and though detested now, will be profitable in future times.

-## Chapter XXXII: The commendation of Fitz-Stephen and earl Strongbow; and their defence.
+## Chapter XXXII: The commendation of Fitz-Stephen and earl Strongbow; and their defence

 Robert Fitz-Stephen first showed and led the way to the earl, the earl to the king, and the king to his son John.
 Much praise is due to him, who by his bold enterprise made the beginning; much to him who, as